OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

   -  transparency to warn users and depending systems of accuracy risks,
   -  explainability to help users validate accuracy
 - **Transparency**: see above, plus in many cases users have the right to know details about a model being used and how it has been created.
 Therefore it is a shared concern between security, privacy and safety.
-- **Explainability**: see above, and apart from validating accuracy this can also support users to get transprancy and also understand what needs to change to get a different outcome.
+- **Explainability**: see above, and apart from validating accuracy this can also support users to get transparency and also understand what needs to change to get a different outcome.
 Therefore it is a shared concern between security, privacy, safety and business function.
 A special case is when explainability is required by law separate from privacy, which adds 'compliance' to the list of aspects that share this concern.
 - **Robustness** is about the ability of maintaining accuracy under expected or unexpected variations in input.
 The security scope is about when those variations are malicious which often requires different countermeasures than those required for robustness against benign variations.
 Just like with accuracy, security is not involved per se in creating a robust model for benign variations.
-The excption to this is when benign robustness supports malicious robustness, in which case this is a shared concern between safety and security.
+The exception to this is when benign robustness supports malicious robustness, in which case this is a shared concern between safety and security.
 This depends on a case by case basis.
 - **Fairness** as in 'free of unwanted bias' where the model 'mistreats' certain groups.
 This is undesired for legal and ethical reasons and primarily therefore a business concern.
 The relation with security is that having detection of unwanted bias can help to identify unwanted model behaviour caused by an attack.
 For example, a data poisoning attack has inserted malicious data samples in the training set, which at first goes unnoticed, but then is discovered by an unexplained detection of bias in the model.
 - **Empathy**.
 The relation of that with security is that the feasible level of security should always be taken into account when validating a certain application of AI.
 If a sufficient level of security cannot be provided to individuals or organizations, then empathy means invalidating the idea, or takin other precautions.
 - **Accountability**.
 The relation of accountability with security is that security measures should be demonstrable, including the process that have led to those measures.
 In addition, traceability as a security property is important, just like in any IT system, in order to detect, reconstruct and respond to security incidents and provide accountability.